Magora-IOS/MAGTablesCollections/README.md

 ## I MAGTableManager FEATURES:

+0 It operates with items generally, not with indexpaths!
 1 Displaying of separators at full wide: useSeparatorsZeroInset = YES

 2 Specify colors of all separators: separatorsColor = [UIColor myColor]